aaronangle/Git_Twitter/README.md

 `src/assets/globalStyles.css` contains unscoped CSS that can be used in any component.
 Aside from that every component or page contains a `styles.module.css` file as needed.

+When creating class names in CSS I loosely followed the BEM naming convention.

 ## Project Challenges

 One of the biggest challenges I ran into was the rate limit on the GitHub API.
 GitHub only allows a few amount of API calls every minute.
 In order to mitigate this problem I implemented `react-query` and cached the data as much as possible.